|Corda Network Foundation||Document history|

 Following on from the Corda introduction and technical white papers, we see the mission of the Corda Network Foundation to achieve the vision of Corda - whereby the state of transactions and agreements of business partners can be recorded in a single global database, ending the need for costly reconciliation and error correction, while maintaining privacy.
-Further details of the vision are laid out in the Corda Introductory White Paper.
+Further details of the vision are laid out in the Corda Introductory White Paper from 2018.

 Achieving this vision in its full ubiquity will involve running and maintaining a stable and secure Network with open and fair governance, while also promoting the Network so as to ensure its more widespread use.